akka/akka/akka-docs/rst/scala/durable-mailbox.rst

 .. includecode:: code/docs/actor/mailbox/DurableMailboxDocSpec.scala
    :include: dispatcher-config

-Here is an example of how to create an actor with a durable dispatcher, in Scala:
+Here is an example of how to create an actor with a durable dispatcher:

 .. includecode:: code/docs/actor/mailbox/DurableMailboxDocSpec.scala
-   :include: imports,dispatcher-config-use

-Corresponding example in Java:

-.. includecode:: code/docs/actor/mailbox/DurableMailboxDocTestBase.java
    :include: imports,dispatcher-config-use

 You can also configure and tune the file-based durable mailbox.
 This is done in